 Transmission Owners must promptly notify PJM dispatch of any equipment failures involving BES facilities.
 Transmission Owners promptly conduct investigations of equipment malfunctions and failures and forced transmission outages in a manner consistent with good utility practice and NERC, RFC, and SERC Standards.
 Causes of failures shall be communicated to PJM dispatch as they are determined.
-In order to permit other Transmission Owners to take advantage of information leading to possible trends in equipment failures, the Transmission Owners, and the appropriate entities in NERC, RFC and SERC.
+In order to permit other Transmission Owners to take advantage of information leading to possible trends in equipment failures, the Transmission Owners supply the results of such investigation to PJM, other Transmission Owners, and the appropriate entities in NERC, RFC and SERC.
 Transmission Owners establish guidelines for the level of resources to be applied to restore equipment to service following a failure.
 The Transmission Owners obtain from PJM the information and support services needed to comply with their obligations.